Last updated on January 9, 2023

 To say I was disillusioned is an understatement, but it didn’t come close to what I felt when my manuscript was found.
 I read the note the editor wrote.
 “You might consider submitting this to a magazine.”

 If the editor had read one paragraph of that 235-page manuscript, he would have known the story couldn’t be condensed into an article.
 I had presented part of it to a “Focus on the Family” editor a year earlier, and her comment was, “It’s too long.
-If you can shorten it, we would love to take another look.”
-I was unwilling to cut it down more, and it was that comment that made me realize I needed to write the whole story.
+We would love to take another look if you can shorten it.”
+I was unwilling to cut it down more; that comment made me realize I needed to write the whole story.
 It took 235 pages to do the story justice.

 I did meet later with a couple of editors at the conference and was told by them—as well as an agent, “When you have one thousand people on an opt-in list, come back and talk to us.”
-While I was nice to them, I thought to myself, if I had one thousand people on an opt-in list, why would I need you?
+While I was nice to them, I thought to myself, why would I need you if I had one thousand people on an opt-in list?

 The key is to be open to change, to give up something to receive something better.
-Since God controls the outcome, we should focus on the process and what we can do to enhance our chance to achieve our goal.
+Since God controls the outcome, we should focus on the process and what we can do to enhance our chances of achieving our goal.